dphang/roku-lib/README.md

 RokuLib
 =======

 Lightweight library for making Roku UI development easier, especially if using the ``roScreen`` component.
 Currently incomplete, but hopefully I will have most of the library done by the end of August 2013.
-Right now this supports loading images, buttons, horizontal/vertical control groups, etc. In addition, there is a simple 2D carousel that can support animations.

 ##Installation